sai-chaitanya-pachipulusu/Sidebuilds/docs/purchased-projects-guide.md

 # Purchased Projects & Seller Certificates Guide

-This document describes how the SideBuilds platform handles purchased projects and seller certificates.
+This document describes how the SideBuilds platform handles purchased projects, seller certificates, and the transfer process.

 ## Overview